enavid/docker-service-kit/filebrowser/README.md

 - The `filebrowser.json` configures the port, root folder, and other settings
 - Files are served from the local `./srv` folder

-## Use Cases

-- Managing files on remote/dev servers
-- Replacing traditional FTP with modern web-based alternative
 - Lightweight file management for internal networks

 ---